streckc/go_dev_utils/README.md

 ## mod_run

-A small utility to take monitor a list of files for modification time and run a command when a file in the list is modified.
+A small utility to monitor a list of files for modification and run a command when a file in the list is modified.

 ```
 $ mod_run "go run development.go" *.go